Cbot-XRPL/URI-Token-Remit/README.md

 ## What Does This Hook do

 The hook is installed on an account.
 URI's can then be added/removed from the hook state via an invoke transactions.
+You can add the cost you want charge users to mint a uri token.
 The hook primary fuction is activated when a payment is sent to the account it is installed on. the hook will check a ruleset, mint a URI token, and send it to payees account.
+This hooks fetures an optional lock system that allows a paskey to set to gate the HOOK ON fuctionality.

 ## Tools